Consensys/doc.web3signer/docs/HowTo/Get-Started/Start-Web3Signer.md

 # Start Web3Signer

+!!! note

+    This documentation has been updated in line with the name changes [recommended by the Ethereum Foundation](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/).
+    The execution layer is formerly "Ethereum 1.0."
+The consensus layer is formerly "Ethereum 2.0."

 **Prerequisites**:

 * [Signing key configuration files] to access the required signing keys.

-Web3Signer supports the execution layer (formerly Ethereum 1.0), consensus layer (Ethereum 2.0), and Filecoin platforms, so you must specify the signing mode, and the location of the signing key configuration files when starting Web3Signer.
+Web3Signer supports execution layer clients, consensus layer clients, and Filecoin platforms, so you must specify the signing mode, and the location of the signing key configuration files when starting Web3Signer.

-=== "Execution layer"
+=== "Execution layer client"

     ```bash
     web3signer --key-store-path=/Users/me/keyFiles/ eth1
     ```

-=== "Consensus layer"
+=== "Consensus layer client"

     ```bash
     web3signer --key-store-path=/Users/me/keyFiles/ eth2 --slashing-protection-db-url="jdbc:postgresql://localhost/web3signer" --slashing-protection-db-username=postgres --slashing-protection-db-password=password